-What, if any, taxes apply to an individual's transfers on death and to his or her estate following death?
+5 What, if any, taxes apply to an individual's transfers on death and to his or her estate following death?

-Each beneficiary is liable for IHT or gift tax on the value of his or her share of the estate received, regardless of his or her personal wealth.
-The tax rates range from 7 to 50 per cent, depending on the relationship between the transferor and the beneficiary, and the value of the share of the estate received.
-Spouses and descendants pay IHT and gift tax at a rate of 7 to 30 per cent.
+Each transferee is liable for IGT on the value of the assets transferred generally, regardless of his or her personal wealth.
+The tax rates range from 7 to 50 per cent, depending on the relationship between the transferor and the transferee, and the value of the share of the estate received.
+Spouses and descendants pay IGT at a rate of 7 to 30 per cent.
 Transfers between most other relatives are taxed at a rate of 15 to 43 per cent.
-Between unrelated persons, the applicable tax rate is 30 or 50 per cent (for more than ε 6 million).
+Between unrelated persons, the applicable tax rate is 30 or 50 per cent (for more than €6 million).

-The following tax-free allowances apply if either the transferor or the beneficiary is a resident:
+The following tax-free allowances apply if either the transferor or the transferee is a resident in Germany:

-- spouses receive a personal allowance of €500,000 and a maintenance allowance of up to a maximum of €256,000; and - descendants receive a personal allowance of €400,000 and an agedependent maintenance allowance of up to €52,000.
+- spouses receive a personal allowance of €500,000 and a maintenance allowance of up to a maximum of €256,000; and - descendants receive a personal allowance of €400,000 and an age-dependent maintenance allowance of up to €52,000.